Why Is My Short-Term Memory Failing While My Long-Term Memories Stay Intact?

 - Healthline: https://www.healthline.com/health/short-term-memory-loss

-What real-world support does the AI doctor offer day-to-day?
+What real-world support does the digital health guidance offer day-to-day?

 Beyond diagnostics, Eureka keeps patients engaged with reminders and check-ins.
 The team at Eureka Health notes, “Consistency, not perfection, is what rebuilds short-term memory; automated nudges help patients stay on course.”